 Many of these sportsbook offers and bonuses look pretty impressive at first glance, some perhaps even too good to be true.
 Of course, it wouldn’t be a sustainable business practice for online sportsbooks to simply give away free money to every new player.
 So there are a few things you need to be aware of before you go any further.

 Bonus Offer Terms and Conditions

 Look a little closer and you will find the usual fine print which sets out those all-important terms and conditions.
-No-one likes reading through all that small print so we do the hard work for you and simply lay down the key points so you know how to successfully claim a sports betting bonus and make the most out of it.
+No one likes reading through all that small print so we do the hard work for you and simply lay down the key points so you know how to successfully claim a sports betting bonus and make the most of it.

 Our reviewers will safely guide you through the Terms and Conditions minefield.

-You will soon realise there’s a few hoops you will have to jump through regarding obtaining and using these bonuses.
+You will soon realize that there are a few hoops you have to jump through regarding obtaining and using these bonuses.
 Some will be easier than others but truth is sports betting bonuses can be a way to improve your overall long term betting profits. (if you know what you are doing!)

 If played correctly, sportsbook bonuses allow you to maximize your bankroll and give you the chance to win some sizable payouts for relatively small stakes.

 IMPORTANT – When you make an initial deposit into a sportsbook your funds will appear separately into two categories / balances – real cash and bonus funds.
 Together they are your total bankroll but you can only withdraw funds from your real cash balance.
 You can only withdraw bonus funds when you have met the offer’s wagering requirement.